USCRI Albany Staff

 Ms. Comstock joined USCRI in May 2011.
 As Immigration Services Coordinator, she provides legal assistance for clients with immigration needs, including family reunification, adjustments to permanent resident status, and naturalization.
 Prior to her arrival at USCRI, Ms. Comstock worked as a researcher and advocate for immigrants' rights and immigration policy reform.
 She holds a Bachelor's degree in Art History from the State University of New York, Buffalo and a J.D. from Pennsylvania State University, Dickinson School of Law.

-After nearly a year as a valued intern learning the role of and guidelines for refugee resettlement, Ms. Cutonilli joined the USCRI Albany staff in March 2009 as a Case Manager.
-She works primarily with newly-arrived refugees from Bhutan and has been instrumental in streamlining processes of the Reception and Placement team.
+Ms. Cutonilli joined the USCRI Albany staff in March 2009 after nearly a year as a valued intern learning the role of and guidelines for refugee resettlement.
+She began working primarily with newly-arrived refugees from Bhutan and was instrumental in streamlining processes of the Reception and Placement team.
+Beginning in November of 2014, Ms Cutonilli moved on to become Health Access Coordinator, which provides extended case management to help refugee clients with significant health concerns access health services.
 Ms. Cutonilli is a 2008 graduate from Marist College in Poughkeepsie, NY where she received a Bachelor’s degree in International Political Science.
 During her studies, she focused on Human Rights and the roles held by women throughout the world.
-She speaks some Arabic.

 Case Manager, Matching Grant